rfratto/gohcl/README.md

 It makes the following changes:

 * nil slices will return an empty go-cty list or go-cty set instead of null.
+* It is valid for capsule values to be nil.